day8/re-com/README.md

 But, even when it comes to modern browsers, there will be teething issues.
 Based on 5 minutes of testing once a month, re-com appears to work reasonably on IE11 and Safari.
 On the other hand, Firefox (pre version 38) has all the speed of a snail on performance reducing drugs.
-Version 38 and beyond have a [fix](https://bugzilla.mozilla.org/show_bug.cgi?id=1149339) for the performance problems caused by nested flexboxes, however it is still not as fast as Chrome, especially when the number of components on a page increases.
+Version 38 and beyond have a [fix](https://bugzilla.mozilla.org/show_bug.cgi?id=1149339) for the performance problems caused by nested flexboxes, however we are informed by [@frozenlock](https://github.com/frozenlock) that it is still not as fast as Chrome if you are using **deeply** nested flexbox layouts
+(much more nested than our demo app).

 We can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
 We said we had a desktop app focus, right?